Check these things.

 - On the notification, verify the conditions are met.
 KB0528655

 - On the notification, verify the “Send to event creator” is correct.
+This doesn’t care how the event creator is included if scripted, parm1 or 2 it will include if checked and exclude if unchecked.

 - On the notification, verify the “Send To” or “Send to Event Parm1” or “Send to Event Parm2”.